duneroadrunner/SaferCPlusPlus-BenchmarksGame/msetl/README.md

 Scope pointers generally satisfy the restrictions the lifetime checker would impose on raw pointers, and could be considered as basically a stand-in for raw pointers for situations where a complete lifetime checker is not available.
 When a lifetime checker is/becomes available, scope pointers can be "disabled", i.e. aliased to their corresponding raw pointers, by simply defining the `MSE_SCOPEPOINTER_DISABLED` preprocessor symbol.

-Indeed, unlike other pointers in this library, the safety of scope pointers is not fully enforced at compile-time currently, so if even a partially functioning lifetime checker is available, you'd probably want to use it on your code to augment scope pointers' existing compile-time safety features.

-In lieu of full compile-time enforcement, run-time checking is used in debug builds to catch any unsafe misuses of scope pointers.
-Defining the `MSE_SCOPEPOINTER_RUNTIME_CHECKS_ENABLED` preprocessor symbol will enable run-time checking in non-debug builds as well.
+Unlike other elements of the library, proper use of scope types is not fully enforced in the type system.
+Full enforcement requires the use of a tool like [scpptool](https://github.com/duneroadrunner/scpptool) (or the eventually-completed lifetime checker).
+Note that run-time checking is used in debug builds to catch unsafe misuses of scope types.
+(This is (now) kind of redundant if you're using an aforementioned enforcement tool.)
+Defining the MSE_SCOPEPOINTER_RUNTIME_CHECKS_ENABLED preprocessor symbol will enable run-time checking in non-debug builds as well.

 Scope pointers usually point to scope objects.
 Scope objects are objects that live to the end of the scope in which they are declared.
 You can designate pretty much any type to be a scope object type by wrapping it in the `mse::TXScopeObj<>` (transparent) wrapper template.
 As with registered objects, this wrapper does not support some types that cannot act as a base class.
-For `int`, `bool` and `size_t` use the safer [substitutes](#primitives) that can act as base classes.
+For `int`, `bool` and `size_t` use the safer [substitutes](#cndint-cndsize_t-and-cndbool) that can act as base classes.

 The rules for using scope pointers and objects are essentially as follows:

-- Objects of scope type (types whose name starts with "TXScope" or "xscope") must be local (non-[static](#thread_local-static-and-global-variables)) automatic variables.
+- Objects of scope type (types whose name starts with "TXScope" or "xscope") must be local ([non](#thread_local)-[static](#static-and-global-variables)) automatic variables.
 	- Basically allocated on the stack.
 - Note that scope pointers are themselves scope objects and must adhere to the same restrictions.
 - Do not use scope types as members of classes or structs.
 	- Note that you can use the [`mse::make_xscope_pointer_to_member_v2()`](#make_pointer_to_member_v2) function to obtain a scope pointer to a member of a scope object.
 So it's generally not necessary for any class/struct member to be declared as a scope object.
 	- In the uncommon cases that you really want to use a scope type as a member of a class or struct, that class or struct must itself be a scope type.
 User defined scope types must adhere to the [rules](#defining-your-own-scope-types) of scope types.
-- Do not use scope types as base classes.
-	- There probably isn't much motivation to do this anyway.
-	- In the uncommon cases that you really want to use a scope type as a base class/struct, the derived class/struct must itself be a scope type.
-User defined scope types must adhere to the [rules](#defining-your-own-scope-types) of scope types.
 - Do not use scope types as function return types.
 	- In the uncommon cases that you really want to use a scope type as a function return type, it must be wrapped in the [`mse::TXScopeReturnValue<>`](#return_value) transparent template wrapper.
 	- `mse::TXScopeReturnValue<>` will not accept non-owning scope pointer types.
 Pretty much the only time you would legitimately want to return a non-owning pointer to a scope object is when that pointer is one of the function's input parameters.
-In those cases you can use the [`xscope_chosen_pointer()`](#xscope_chosen_pointer) function.
+In those cases you can use the [`xscope_chosen()`](#xscope_chosen) function.

-Again, currently, most, but not all, inadvertent misuses of scope objects should result in compile errors.
-At some point the restrictions will be fully enforced at compile-time (either by the lifetime checker or a separate tool), but for now hopefully these rules are intuitive enough that adherence should be fairly natural.
+Again, most inadvertent misuses of scope objects should result in compile errors.
+The remaining potential misuses would be caught by a companion tool like the aforementioned [scpptool](https://github.com/duneroadrunner/scpptool).
+But these rules should be intuitive enough that adherence should be fairly natural.
 Just remember that the safety of scope pointers is premised on the fact that scope objects are never deallocated before the end of the scope in which they are declared, and (non-owning) scope pointers (and any copies of them) never survive beyond the scope in which they are declared, so that a scope pointer cannot outlive its target scope object.

-Generally, there are two types of scope pointers you might use, [`TXScopeOwnerPointer<>`](#txscopeownerpointer) and [`TXScopeItemFixedPointer<>`](#txscopeitemfixedpointer). `TXScopeOwnerPointer<>` is similar to `boost::scoped_ptr<>` in functionality (but more limited in intended use).
+Generally, there are two types of scope pointers you might use, [`TXScopeOwnerPointer<>`](#txscopeownerpointer) and [`TXScopeItemFixedPointer<>`](#txscopeitemfixedpointer). `TXScopeOwnerPointer<>` is kind of like `std::unique_ptr<>`, but restricted by the rules of scope objects.
 It creates an instance of a given class on the heap and destroys that instance in its destructor.
-(We use "scope" to mean "execution scope", where in boost it seems to also include "declaration scope".)
-`TXScopeItemFixedPointer<>` is a "non-owning" pointer to scope objects.
-It is (intentionally) limited in its functionality, and is primarily intended for the purpose of passing scope objects by reference as function arguments.
+`TXScopeItemFixedPointer<>` is a (zero-overhead) "non-owning" pointer to objects that are known (at compile-time) to outlive it.

 ### TXScopeItemFixedPointer
-`TXScopeItemFixedPointer<>` is primarily intended to be used to pass scope objects by reference as function arguments.
-It should not be used as a function return type, as that could be unsafe.
-And as with any other scope object, it should not be used as a member of any class or struct that is not itself a scope object (though attempting to do so would generally produce a compile error).
+`TXScopeItemFixedPointer<>`s are (zero-overhead) "non-owning", non-retargetable pointers.
+They may only be declared such that they do not outlive the scope in which they are declared (i.e. basically as non-static local variables, and may only point to objects known (at compile-time) to live at least that long.

 usage example: